kazazor/env-setup/README.md

 ## Homebrew

-1. Go to [this](http://brew.sh/) link and install the package manager for OSX.
+1. Go to [this](http://brew.sh/) link and install the package manager for macOS.

 - Now lets update homebrew with all the newest formulas: